You’ve already been putting in the volunteer hours. Now let’s keep track.

 - Organizing or participating in a charity fundraiser

-- Internships with nonprofit groups that serve the community
+- Virtual Internships with non-profit groups that serve the community

 - Service-related federal work-study hours coordinated through the Center for Engagement, Service, and the Public Good and the Career Development Center (e.g., DC Reads, Jumpstart, AmeriCorps, PeaceCorps, Human Rights Watch)

 Unfortunately, not all volunteer opportunities meet the service challenge guidelines.
 The following examples do not count as community service:

 - Paid employment (e.g., babysitting, service-related work tied to current employment)

 - Any activity related to the proselytizing of a religion or campaigning for an elected candidate or policy

 - Internships with companies or organizations that do not provide a direct service to the community (e.g., issue advocacy group, government or congressional office)

 - Participation in non-service university-related events (e.g., working at commencement)

 - Board service for which you are paid